PatrickBaus/SCAN2000/README.md

 |[2001](https://www.tek.com/en/products/keithley/digital-multimeter/2001-series)|:x:|Not tested, but should work.|
 |[2002](https://www.tek.com/en/products/keithley/digital-multimeter/2002-series)|:heavy_check_mark:|Does not work.
 The serial clock is 2 MHz, which is too fast for the MCU.|

+A photo of a version 1.0.0 board.
+Note: Later revisions have a pin header instead of the Picoblade connector for programming and the MCU is rotated.
+![Keithley SCAN2000 board photo](images/pcb_photo.JPG)

 ## Design Files
 The root folder contains the KiCAD files.
 The bill of materials can be found on the [releases](../../releases) page along with Gerber files for production.

-## Description
-The design is based on the SCAN2000 pcb made by [George Christidis](https://github.com/macgeorge/SCAN2000STM32).
-It also uses an STM32G0, but the pcb design is done in [KiCAD 8](https://www.kicad.org/) and corrects several problems like incorrect dimensions of the original design and replaces hard to obtain parts like the resistor arrays.
-The card was tested in a Keithley DMM6500 and a Keithley Model 2002.
-The latter model is **not** supported by the card.

-A photo of a version 1.0.0 board.
-Note: Later revisions have a pin header instead of the Picoblade connector for programming and the MCU is rotated.
-![Keithley SCAN2000 board photo](images/pcb_photo.JPG)

 ## Installation
 The source code and installation instructions can be found [here](https://github.com/PatrickBaus/SCAN2000_Firmware).
 You will need a ST-Link adapter to flash the MCU.